 Mia Brookes and Billy Cockrell – GB Park & Pipe World Class Athletes

-We are delighted to appoint two fantastic coaches to lead this programme; Robert Taylor (Freeski coach) and Rowan Coultas (Snowboard), who will also be supported by Mark Ritchie (GBS Head of Talent) and wider GBS Park & Pipe coaching team and support staff.
+We are delighted to appoint two fantastic coaches to lead this programme; Robert Taylor (Freeski coach) and Rowan Coultas (Snowboard), who will also be supported by Mark Ritchie (GBS Head of Talent) and wider the GBS Park & Pipe coaching team and support staff.

 Robert Taylor said “I’m so excited to be part of the summer Park & Pipe programme.
-Having the opportunity to engage with athletes more frequently is going to make a massive difference on their progression.
+Having the opportunity to engage with athletes more frequently is going to make a massive difference with their progression.
 Also, having the support from GBS will strengthen the pathway for the athletes to progress to the next level”

-Rowan Coultas said “As an Olympian and former Team GB team member this programme is really exciting to me, I can help as a coach with my experiences and give back to the English Snowsports scene and find the next up and coming shredders.
+Rowan Coultas said “As an Olympian and former Team GB team member this programme is really exciting to me, I can help as a coach with my experiences and give back to the English Snowsport scene and find the next up and coming shredders.
 It will also be great to show how much is possible in the UK and how much fun snowboarding is”!